A-New-BellHope/bellhopcuda/README.md

 is a numerical stability / robustness issue, we implement a change in *both* versions which attempts to make that part of the code more reproducible, and hopefully then the results start matching again.

+We have made a variety of these changes, [documented here](https://github.com/A-New-BellHope/bellhop), but the most significant set of changes was to the handling of boundaries.
+Boundaries are locations in the ocean, such as a change in SSP or a change in the bathymetry slope, where the ray may have to recompute its direction to curve.
+As such, the ray steps forward until it hits the next boundary in the direction it is traveling, and then adjusts its direction.
+Thus, most steps place a ray directly on a boundary.
+Due to floating-point imprecision, this may actually be slightly in front of or behind the boundary, which (slightly) affects the subsequent trajectory.
+In short, almost every step of every ray lands on an edge case.
+The original `BELLHOP` / `BELLHOP3D` made no attempt to handle this consistently; our version handles most boundaries in a fully consistent manner and the remaining couple in a manner which is perhaps about 99.999% consistent.
+(Of course, that means the remaining ~0.001% of rays diverge slightly, potentially causing results to not match.)

 So all of the results discussed here are as compared to [our modified Fortran version](https://github.com/A-New-BellHope/bellhop), not the original `BELLHOP`